Product quiz mistakes ranked by industry data

 Inside the RevenueHunt: Recommender Quiz for Shopify, every button label is editable in the Messages settings (or directly on each question), so A/B testing CTA copy doesn’t require a code change.
 For the deeper discount-and-CTA pairing, see product quiz discounts: the conversion playbook.

-The post-quiz email sequence is where the quiz’s value compounds into lifetime customer revenue.
+Once the email lands, the post-quiz email sequence is where the quiz’s value compounds into lifetime customer revenue.
 With RevenueHunt: Recommender Quiz for Shopify, you can send a personalised results email seconds after completion, and the quiz answers sync to Klaviyo as custom properties so segmented welcome, replenishment and win-back flows reference the shopper’s stated preferences explicitly.

 For the full follow-up sequence that consistently outperforms generic blasts, see quiz follow-up emails: the revenue lever you’re missing.
 For the Klaviyo mapping chain, see how Klaviyo segmentation unlocks once zero-party data lands in profiles.
 For Shopify Flow as the automation layer, see how to automate post-quiz emails using Shopify Flows.